slashvar/slashvar.github.io/_drafts/GMakeQuickTuto.md

 ## Multiple Files ##

 Now, we extend our example so we need to compile several files in order to build our program.
+Note than in order to use this automatic build with multiple files, you must have one C file with the same name as the target program file.

 For our example, we build a small program with the following files:

 <pre>
 main.c  median.c  median.h  sort.c  sort.h
 </pre>

+Our target is <tt>main</tt> and we have a file called <tt>main.c</tt> as expected.

 ### Simple build ###